I recently saw a question on Google that read like this:

 Here are two examples of popular pet care products containing isopropyl alcohol.

-This first product is for use on paws and hot spots.
+1. This first product is for use on paws and hot spots.
 It touts that “your dog would ask for it.”
 My pug, Francis, has firmly verified that she would not.

 Active ingredients: Cod Liver Oil, Gentian Violet, Brilliant Green.

 Other Ingredients: Isopropyl Alcohol, Balsam Peru, Glycerine, Cade Oil, Tannic Acid, Turpentine.

 I can’t ignore that this product uses a substance called Brilliant Green.
 This is also known as Zelyonka.
 It’s a Russian dye that’s toxic when eaten.
 And it’s likely your dog would eat it.
 Because the first ingredient is cod liver oil.
 I don’t know any dog who wouldn’t do her best to lick the fish oil off her skin and paws.